COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Pete Wright can provide the training as either a live, face-to-face, training, as a Zoom virtual, or as a mixture of both with a live, in-person audience and remote Zoom attendees.
 In all of the training, attendees receive the books as print books and adobe.pdf files.

-Special Note, Spring 2023 - Pete is cutting back on the frequency of live, inperson, face-to-face training programs.
-A single day is actually four days of his schedule, in that he leaves home on Tuesday, eyeballs the venue on Wednesday, does the training on Thursday, and travels back home on Friday.
+A single day of a live, in-person training is actually four days of Pete's schedule, in that he leaves home on Tuesday, eyeballs the venue on Wednesday, does the training on Thursday, and travels back home on Friday.

 He is available to provide live, Zoom six-hour training programs for your agency, organization or group.